BEROCHLU/kf2-autokick-level-and-perk/README.md

 * Previous auto-kick script could't kick specific player whose name is multi byte character. (e.g. Japanese, Chinese, Korea)
 * It was need to keep open AUTO-KICK page to run auto-kick script.

+# How do I individual auto-kick setting for multiple server.

+In the case your opened ListenPort is 8080 and 8081.
+Prepare for KF2auto-kick.user.js of two.
+Change @match of UserScript Header.
+One is changed http://\*/ServerAdmin/\* to http://localhost:8080/ServerAdmin/\*
+The other is changed http://\*/ServerAdmin/\* to http://localhost:8081/ServerAdmin/\*